CVE-2014-9398

 Step 2: Attacker Crafting: The attacker crafts a malicious HTML page or email containing a hidden form or JavaScript code.

-Step 3: Payload Delivery: The attacker lures the administrator to visit the malicious page or open the malicious email.
-This could be done through phishing, social engineering, or other means.
+Step 3: Payload Delivery: The attacker tricks the administrator into visiting the malicious page or opening the malicious email.
+This could be through phishing, social engineering, or other means.

 03 // Deep Technical Analysis